Charts in DOCX templates

 Pie chart properties

-Basically, the template for the chart is ready.
-We just want to change the design a bit and add percentage values to the data labels.
-We apply one of the default styles:
+At this point, the chart template is ready.
+You can also adjust the design and add percentage values to the data labels.
+Apply one of the default chart styles:

 Apply one of the default styles